51m0n397/IoT2020Course/README.md

 - A web-based dashboard developed in javascript displays the latest raw data with the resulting activity and the values received during the last hour.
 The code for this is in the folder **crowd-sensing/cloud-based/web-dashboard**.

-### Part 2: Edge based architecture
+### Part 2: Edge-based architecture
-In this second part the the activity recognition is done on the smartphones and only the results are sent to the cloud.
+In this second part the activity recognition is done on the smartphones and only the results are sent to the cloud.

 #### Architecture
 ![](/images/architecture4b.png)

 - A javascript web-app running on the smartphones collects the accelerometer raw data, analyzes it to recognize the activity and publishes the result on an MQTT topic.
-The code for this is in the folder **crowd-sensing/edge-based/smarthpone-webapp**;
+The code for this is in the folder **crowd-sensing/edge-based/smartphone-webapp**;

 - AWS is used to manage the MQTT broker;